 Generating synthetic data for tracking

+Datasets that have ground-truth annotations available are critical for development of tracking algorithms, but they are extremely laborious to generate, for example tracking 100 neurons across just 100 frames requiring would require 100,000 manual annotations.
+Because of the scarcity of fully tracked and validated datasets across a variety of conditions, we took the approach of generating synthetic data.
+This approach allows us to generate arbitrarily long video data sets with known ground-truth tracks, and to dial in noise levels at will thus testing the robustness of methods to noise.
 Synthetic data was generated using the freely available 3D atlas at OpenWorm57.
 For each synthetic video, a random subset of ~130 (typical number of cells observed in whole-brain image stack) cells were selected from the atlas, and these group of ground-truth cells were used to generate synthetic video.
-Next, three types of noises were added to generate synthetic video.
+Most previous tracking methods detect cells in images first using a segmentation algorithm which are then subsequently tracked.
+However even the most advanced cell detection methods have false positive detections and missed detections that are defined by the precision and recall metrics of the method.
+Additionally, inherent noise in the images such as low fluorophore expressions, photobleaching of fluorophores etc. lead to missed neuron detections as well.
+To simulate these noises, three types of noises were added to generate synthetic video.
 These included 1) adding false positive cells, 2) removing ground-truth cells, and 3) perturbing positions of cells in video frames.
-Several nuclei are missed in the video due to low fluorophore expressions, photobleaching of fluorophores.
-Additionally, errors are made by even the most advanced cell detection methods thus causing false positive detections and missed detections.
 To mimic these noises, a precision and recall value was set for each synthetic video varying between 0.6 to 1.
 Precision value (defined as fraction of total nuclei detections that are true positive) defines the number of false positive nuclei to be added to each frame.
-Recall value (defined as fraction of tottruth nuclei that are detected) defines the number of nuclei removed from each frame.
+Recall value (defined as fraction of total ground-truth nuclei that are detected) defines the number of nuclei removed from each frame.
 False positive nuclei were added randomly and uniformly distributed throughout the whole-brain volume.
-Nuclei to be removed, false negative nuclei, were also randomly and uniformly selected among the ground-truth nuclei.
-Finally, to mimic noise in cell positions predicted by nuclei detection algorithms used upstream, random Gaussian perturbation was applied to cell positions in each framefixed variance ￼￼ and ￼ denote variances along ￼, ￼ and ￼Σ=diag([σx,σy,σz])￼σx, σy￼σzHence, the position of xcell y in synthetic data was defined as z.
+Nuclei to be removed, i.e. false negative nuclei, were also randomly and uniformly selected among the ground-truth nuclei.
+Finally, to mimic noise in cell positions predicted by nuclei detection algorithms used upstream, random Gaussian perturbation was applied to cell positions in each frame.
+This noise was sampled from a normal distribution with zero mean and fixed variance Σ=diag([σx,σy,σz]).
+Here σx, σy and σz denote variances along x, y and z image dimensions and diag(x) denotes diagonalizing vector x.
+Hence, the position of ithcell pi∈R3 in synthetic data was defined as pi=pi,atlas+ϵ, ϵ~ N(0,Σ).